bf4/webtrees/phpGedView/readme.txt

 PhpGedView uses a very simple database table layout because it operates primarily on the GEDCOM data and only needs the database for search and retrieval.
-There are only a few tables in the database: pgv_blocks        # Description of each user's Portal page pgv_dates         # Stores decoded date information from GEDCOM records pgv_families      # All the families in the GEDCOM pgv_favorites     # Stores users favorites pgv_individuals   # All the individuals in the GEDCOM pgv_messages      # Messages to and from users pgv_names         # Stores decoded name information from GEDCOM records pgv_news          # Stores news items for the Index and Portal pages pgv_other         # All other level 0 GEDCOM records (i.e., repositories,
+There are only a few tables in the database: pgv_blocks        # Description of each user's My Page pgv_dates         # Stores decoded date information from GEDCOM records pgv_families      # All the families in the GEDCOM pgv_favorites     # Stores users favorites pgv_individuals   # All the individuals in the GEDCOM pgv_messages      # Messages to and from users pgv_names         # Stores decoded name information from GEDCOM records pgv_news          # Stores news items for the Index and My Pages pgv_other         # All other level 0 GEDCOM records (i.e., repositories,
                     #   media objects, notes, etc.)
   pgv_placelinks    # Cross-reference between places and individuals and